EddieJ03/Amazon-Reviews-Project/README.md

 ```
 So it looks like the data is fairly complete, with only some missing data for the title and text columns.

-We were then curious about the number of unique values per each column, which led us to find the following:
+We were then curious about the number of unique values per column, which led us to find the following:
 ```
 Column 'rating' has 5 unique values.
 Column 'title' has 86010 unique values.